By Roy Burner (Minister of the Gospel)

 Had this instruction (given in the late 1800's) been fully comprehend, and adhered to, by each succeeding generation, we would not have entered a lost generation concept!
 One cannot take an intermission in the promulgation of God's Word; and expect the same results later.

 Scripture reveals: This know that in the last days (which we are in) perilous times shall come (2 Timothy 3:1).
 Evil men and seducers shall wax (grow) worse and worse, deceiving, and being deceived (2 Timothy 3:13).

 For the time will come when they shall not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; they shall turn away their ears from the truth, and shall be turned into fables (that which is fictitious) (2 Timothy 4:3-4).

 A Bible commentary noted: Preaching is the God-ordained means to prevent defection form the truth.
 Teachers who appeal to itching ears tell people what they want to hear, not what they need to hear.
 This ushers in a lost generation concept due to no longer receiving sound biblical teaching or preaching.

-Scripture reveals: Whereby the world that then was (in Noah's day), being overflowed with water, perished: The heavens and the earth which are now, by the same word are kept in store, reserved unto fire against (or until) the day of judgment and perdition (or destruction) of ungodly men (2 Peter 3:6-7).
+Scripture reveals: Whereby the world that then was (Noah's day), being overflowed with water, perished: The heavens and the earth which are now, by the same word are kept in store, reserved unto fire against (until) the day of judgment and perdition (destruction) of ungodly men (2 Peter 3:6-7).

 A lost generation concept is losing sight of God's day of reckoning; as those in Noah's day: As it was in the days of Noah, so shall it also be in the days of the Son of man (the Lord's coming), they drank, they married wives, they were given in marriage until the day that Noah entered into the ark, and the flood came, and destroyed them all (Luke 17:27).